tobiasraabe/tobiasraabe.github.io/content/blog/20180321-distribute_r_conda.md

 $ activate project
 ```

-> Hint: Since my os is Windows, I prefer to use Powershell.
+> Hint: Since my OS is Windows, I prefer to use Powershell.
 Unfortunately,
 > activating and deactivating your environment usually fails.
 Try out
 > [pscondaenvs][2] which installs corrected Powershell scripts.